Lesson Plan - Get It!

 The core of Kenorland came together around the junction of Laurentia, Baltica, Western Australia, and Kalahari.
 You can see an approximation of Kenorland.

 This familiar-sounding supercontinent called Columbia was proposed in 2002 by John Rogers and M. Santosh.

-The formation of this supercontinent was a result of an early amalgamation of most of the world's continents into one vast land area that later split up, reformed, and divided several times, shaping the Earth's current continents.
+The formation of this supercontinent was a result of an early amalgamation of most of the world's continents into one vast land area that later split up, reformed, and divided several times, shaping the earth's current continents.

-The Dialogue provides this approximation of Columbia.
+View this approximation of Columbia.

 The name Rodinia is a Russian word meaning homeland.

 It is believed by most scientists to have formed about 1.2 billion years ago when fragments of continental crust, pushed together by plate tectonic motion, began to assemble a giant continent.

 Evidence suggests that the east coast of present North America was probably adjacent to western South America.
 The west coast of North America lay next to what is today Australia and Antarctica.

 It is also believed that Rodinia is the beginning of all the present continents and that the first complex animals evolved in the coastal seas around it.
 See how Rodinia appeared from the South Pole.

 The latest among the supercontinents, Pangaea, has provided more evidence of its existence due to more sophisticated research and data that could support it.